White floral Givenchy dress of Audrey Hepburn

-Audrey Hepburn wore a white floral Givenchy dress to the Academy Awards in 1954.
+Audrey Hepburn wore a white floral Givenchy dress to the Academy Awards in 1954, at which she won an Academy Award for her performance in Roman Holiday.
 The dress is now regarded as one of the classic dresses of the 20th century.

 History

 Audrey Hepburn was a close friend of French designer Hubert de Givenchy, referring to the designer as her "best friend" while he called her a "sister".
 They originally met in 1953 during shooting for the film Sabrina, when Hepburn went to Paris to acquire an authentic Paris couture dress by Balenciaga for her role.
 Balenciaga turned her away, advising her to visit his former pupil, Givenchy, who had expected to meet a different actress named Hepburn, but was won over by Audrey.
 This led to a lasting professional association, which would see Hepburn wearing Givenchy for seven of her most outstanding movies, as well as regularly wearing his clothes off-screen.
 The belted white floral dress she wore for the 26th annual Academy Awards was the first time audiences saw Hepburn in one of Givenchy's creations.